 The shore based visitor centre/museum which, over the years has proved a very popular introduction to touring the trawler, has also had to close to allow the area to be used to store artefacts removed from Corsair for the period of the refurbishment and relocation.

 The Corsair could not be accessed by the disabled so this centre was invaluable in allowing those not able to board the vessel the opportunity to experience the heritage of the Fishing Industry and the associate Fishing Community.

-The maritime attraction Arctic Corsair, Hull’s last side winder trawler berthed on the River Hull, is managed by STAND volunteers in partnership with the owners Kingston upon Hull City Council.
-The group provide both all year round voluntary maintenance of the Arctic Corsair and seasonal (April to Nov) tour guide personnel for this project, allowing the public to experience how life was onboard a deep sea trawler.
+The Arctic Corsair has been managed by volunteers, many of whom are members of STAND, in partnership with the owners, Kingston upon Hull City Council.
+The volunteers provided both all year round voluntary maintenance workforce to the Corsair and a seasonal (April to Nov) tour guide service of experienced personnel who ensured that the public have an interesting and safe visit to the vessel.

-In addition, the Arctic Corsair has an associated shore based Visitor Centre, manned by STAND volunteers, which is an important educational tool visited by local schools, groups, and the general public.
-The volunteers provide invaluable social history about an industry that was once Hull’s largest employer, and highlights the role the local community played in such a successful trade.
+Since 1999 the Corsair has been an important educational tool visited by local schools, groups, and the general public which, due to the Hull Yorkshire Maritime City Project is now on hold until the new North End shipyard and visitor centre is complete.
+The provision of this invaluable lesson in social history highlights an industry that was once Hull’s largest employer and highlights the role the local community played in such a successful trade.

 Once relocated, the Arctic Corsair will resume her role as Hull’s premier maritime attraction with a new Visitor Centre.
 It is hoped that the vessel will be open to the public again in early 2022.